Online Health Classes for Academic Credit

-The International Nutrition course offers lecture materials for 15 lectures in areas like emerging issues, nutrition interventions, vitamin deficiencies, pregnancy-related health, global food security, malnutrition and economic analysis of nutrition.
-A textbook is required; however, other resources are provided online.
-The Principles of Human Nutrition course offers lecture materials for two modules: energy metabolism and micronutrients.
+- Principles of Human Nutrition offers lecture materials for two modules: energy metabolism and micronutrients.
 However, some lectures are unavailable.
 Through the course, students gain insight on lipids, energy homeostasis, protein-energy malnutrition, antioxidant nutrients, dietary supplements, amino acids and fortified foods.

 Massachusetts Institute of Technology

-Through limited lecture notes, labs and exams, the Molecular Biology for the Auditory System course educates students in basic molecular biology, inner ear development, myosins, embryonic stem cells and genetic hearing loss.
-The Principles of Pharmacology course gives students access to study materials, lecture notes, exams and assignments.
+- Principles of Pharmacology gives students access to study materials, lecture notes, exams and assignments.
 Through limited PDF lecture notes, students encounter topics in pharmacokinetics, autonomic pharmacology, anti-inflammatory drugs, antidysrhythmics, vasoactive drugs and neuropharmacology.

 University of California - Irvine

-The Regulatory Requirements for Pharmaceutical Products course offers reading materials, self-check quizzes and forum discussion topics.
+- Regulatory Requirements for Pharmaceutical Products offers reading materials, self-check quizzes and discussion topics.
 Forums are no longer available for students to submit forum responses.
 Strategic planning, the Food and Drug Administration, marketing authorization application, pre-clinical studies, drug products and good manufacturing practices are topics of discussion.

 University of Massachusetts - Boston

-The Substance Abuse and the Family course lays focus on how families with substance abusers function.
-Topics also look at the resources that can help these families.
+- Substance Abuse and the Family focuses on how families with substance abusers function.
+The course also looks at the resources that can help these families.
 An extensive reading list is provided, but only a few of the articles are accessible.
 Course objectives and assignments are detailed in the syllabus as an option for self-assessment.